bioinformaticsdotca/EDA_2017/eda_main.md

 When you are done, place a _blue postIt_ on the lid of your laptop.
 Use a _red postIt_ if you have issues.

+***

+Thank you for attending the Exploratory Analysis of Biological Data using R workshop!
+Help us make this workshop better by filling out [our survey](https://goo.gl/forms/l94qnJll3ThS7EV02).

+***